What Is Venous Reflux Disease?

 - Restless legs

-- Open sores or ulcers near the ankles
+- Open sores or ulcers, typically near the ankles

-Symptoms usually get worse after long periods of standing or sitting.
-Early attention can help manage discomfort and reduce the risk of serious complications.
+These symptoms can worsen after long periods of sitting or standing.
+Treating VRD early can reduce discomfort and lower the risk of complications.

 How Is Venous Reflux Disease Diagnosed?